 Review the first and last names of children who are present and those who are absent.

-A volunteer places the appropriate Weather Card on the Weather Board.
-The children check yesterday's forecast and predict tomorrow's weather.
+Children place the appropriate Weather Card on the Weather Board.
+They check yesterday's forecast and predict tomorrow's weather.

 Review the names of the days of the week.
-Assist the children to identify what day of the week it is.
+Children identify the day of the week.